Isac-E-Perez/Basic-Django/README.md

 # Django with Data Science Project

 ### About:
-installation of django, pandas, matplotlib and seaborn.
+installation of django, pandas, matplotlib and seaborn inside of a virtualenv.

 ### Notes: